 - Preheat the oven to 482°F (250°C).
 Grease the bottom and sides of a 14-inch round (36 cm) baking pan.*

-- Beat lightly the eggs in a small bowl.
-In a big bowl, add all the ingredients except for the flour.
-Sift the flour to avoid any lumps and stir lightly the batter.
+- In a big bowl, add all the ingredients except for the flour.
+Sift the flour to avoid any lumps and stir it in the batter.
 It will be smooth and runny.

 - Place the greased pan in the preheated oven and leave for a couple of minutes until it is hot enough.
 Carefully remove the baking pan from the oven and immediately pour in the batter.

-- Top with some butter or/and drizzle some extra virgin olive oil (optional).
+- Top with butter or/and drizzle extra-virgin olive oil (optional).

 - Reduce heat to 392°F (200°C).
 Place on the lower oven rack and bake for about 40-45 minutes.
 It is ready when the sides of the pie pull away from the pan and the surface is golden brown.